dedenys/startup/notes.md

 Neo4J |	Graph based data
 InfluxDB |	Time series data

+## MongoDB

+> "For the projects in this course that require data services, we will use MongoDB.
+Mongo increases developer productivity by using JSON objects as its core data model.
+This makes it easy to have an application that uses JSON from the top to the bottom of the technology stack.
+A mongo database is made up of one or more collections that each contain JSON documents.
+You can think of a collection as a large array of JavaScript objects, each with a unique ID.
+The following is a sample of a collection of houses that are for rent."

+> "Unlike relational databases that require a rigid table definition where each column must be strictly typed and defined beforehand, Mongo has no strict schema requirements.
+Each document in the collection usually follows a similar schema, but each document may have specialized fields that are present, and common fields that are missing.
+This allows the schema of a collection to morph organically as the data model of the application evolves.
+To add a new field to a Mongo collection you just insert the field into the documents as desired.
+If the field is not present, or has a different type in some documents, then the document simply doesn't match the query criteria when the field is referenced."

+**REMEMBER**: keep passwords for MongoDB outside of github code!

+> "You need to protect your credentials for connecting to your Mongo database.
+One common mistake is to check them into your code and then post it to a public GitHub repository.
+Instead you can load your credentials when the application executes.
+One common way to do that is to have a JSON configuration file that contains the credentials that you dynamically load into the JavaScript that makes the database connection.
+You then use the configuration file in your development environment and deploy it to your production environment, but you never commit it to GitHub."

 # Authorization Services

 Web applications need to store user's data and support credentials for each user.
 You must **authenticate** a user by asking for information  (email/passworld) then store an **authentication token** via a cookie.